 Walls of Jerusalem

 We welcomed 2019 with a four day trip to the Walls of Jerusalem National Park.
-This isolated alpine national park in central Tasmania is a spectacular and is home to a remote collection of alpine tarns, fragile forests and unique vegetation.
+This isolated alpine national park in central Tasmania is home to a remote collection of alpine tarns, fragile forests and unique vegetation.
 There are a number of walking options when visiting the Walls of Jerusalem, all require a good degree of preparation given the isolation and exposure to the elements can be a challenging, even dangerous, combination at any time of year for the unprepared.
 There are no facilities anywhere in the park, aside from camping platforms and toilets at the Wild Dog Creek campground, around three hours walk from the carpark located just outside the park.

 Day One - Mersey Forest to Lake Adelaide